 5. Performing Regular Monitoring and Audits

 Monitoring all network activity is one of the most efficient ways to detect and prevent a social engineering attack.
 Suspicious behavior should be reported to authorized personnel and analyzed to create an adequate solution before damage is done.
 These solutions should assess not only technical activity but also user behavior.
-For example, attempting to access the system at an unusual time by an employee who does not usually work during that time should be a red flag.
+For instance, an employee attempting to access the system at an unusual time, outside their usual working hours, should raise a red flag.

 Regular audits help the organization identify weak spots in its systems and areas that could use improvement.
-They also check for compliance with the latest regulatory and industry standards, which goes a long way in data protection.
+They also check for compliance with the latest regulatory and industry standards, which significantly enhances data protection.
 Some companies hire third-party auditors who perform additional checks with a fresh pair of eyes.

 6. Relying on Endpoint Security